 Give your hair personality.
 When you want to avoid looking like everyone else, add pink peekaboo highlights.
 Its placement can range from around the hairline, fringe, or layers.
 As for maintenance of the color, it can be refreshed in hue with an at-home color depositing product.
 Try Keracolor Clenditioner for this.

 If you can, try to opt for a medium-length shag with wispy bangs.
 This cut is perfect for an on-trend look without sacrificing versatility.
 It’s great, both straight and curled!
 When styling this type of hair, use products like Redken Powder Grip 03 Matte Texture Paste.
 It gives your locks a texture that will hold them all day.
-For extra definition at the roots, go over them lightly with a flat iron.
+Go over them lightly with a flat iron for extra definition at the roots.

 A medium, wispy shag is a great, low-maintenance cut for those with a slight texture to their hair.
 A wispy shag is a great way to accentuate texture, add volume and give your hair a styled look with minimal effort.
 One of the best products for this look would be a texturizing spray or sea salt spray.

-You may be afraid to take the leap to this medium shag cut with piece-y bangs.
+You may be afraid to leap this medium shag cut with piece-y bangs.
 But trust that this haircut is the style of the year and looks great on everyone.
-Don’t be afraid to shorten up your layers and maintain most of your length.
-The separation will bring your waves to life and create volume.
-Especially when you ask your stylist to execute this cut with a razor for extra texture and movement.
+Feel free to shorten up your layers and maintain most of your length.
+The separation will bring your waves to life and create volume, especially when you ask your stylist to execute this cut with a razor for extra texture and movement.

 An edgy red shag with colored bangs is a trendy look that is taking over.
 Soft stacking layers are customizable and suitable for most hair types and textures.
-A shag is the best cut to get lots of body and movement.
 My advice would be to blow dry with a big round brush to show off all the bouncy layers and the shag style.

-If you have thick hair try shaggy layers and bangs for a trendy style.
-Your best bet is to find a stylist that feels comfortable using a razor to cut shaggy layers.
-Using a razor will give your hair a soft textured look.
-Don’t forget to use a diffuser on the end of your hair dryer when styling to achieve a tousled look.
+Try shaggy layers and bangs for a trendy style if you have thick hair.
+Your best bet is to find a stylist who feels comfortable using a razor to cut layers.
+Using a razor will give your hair a soft, textured look.
+Remember to use a diffuser on the end of your hair dryer when styling to achieve a tousled look.

 Try rocking a medium shag mullet for a trendy style.
 I highly recommend this style for all face shapes.
-If you can, use a round brush to blow dry and style your hair.
-Using a volumizing spray and round brush is a great way to achieve volume and body.
+Use a round brush to blow dry and style your hair if you can.
+A volumizing spray and round brush is a great way to achieve volume and body.

 If you have wavy to curly hair with a medium density, one of the best things you can do is to ask for a shag with bangs.
-It will debulk the silhouette and give shape for the curls to spring free.
+It will debulk the silhouette and shape the curls to be free.
 For a natural redhead, this will display the curls in a ready-made style.
 And it will create a low-maintenance routine.

 Take it back in time with an 80s-inspired medium shag with long bangs.
 A shag will never go out of style and will bring movement and body into your hair.
-A shag is a wash-and-wear style that is easily managed.
-If you plan on cutting bangs, you’ll have to be prepared for the maintenance that comes along with them.
+It’s a wash-and-wear style that is easily managed.
+If you plan on cutting bangs, you’ll have to be prepared for the maintenance that comes with them.
 Cutting them every 4 weeks will be required.

 Razor cuts are so edgy.
 Pairing it with medium shag would have to be my favorite combo.
-If you’re interested, I suggest seeing where your current hair color is.
+If you’re interested, see where your current hair color is.
 This will show how you can achieve this look.
-And, if it would work with your budget and lifestyle.
+And if it would work with your budget and lifestyle.

 Hair that lays smooth has the best foundation for a straight shag with fringe.
 However, the style can wear well with most textures and natural colors like copper.